taozhi8833998/ts-graphql-sequelize/README.md

 - update the `config.default.yaml` and `config.{env}.yaml` according your env

+- **For Secruty Config, you could touch .env.json in project root folder**, the project will loaded it into `process.env.RUNTIME_CFG` automatically

 ## Update Models, Schemas and Resolvers

 - update the models, schemas and resolvers based on your bussiness and database info